luxonis/depthai-docs-website/source/pages/faq.rst

 What Auto-Focus Modes Are Supported?
 Is it Possible to Control Auto-Focus From the Host?
 ########################################################################################

-DepthAI (OAK-D, OAK-1, OAK-D-IoT-40, etc.) and megaAI all support continuous video autofocus ('2' below, where the system is constantly autonomously searching for the best focus) and also and :code:`auto` mode which waits to focus until directed by the host, in addition to region-of-interest based focus, where the focus is automatically focused around a region provided to DepthAI (e.g. from a neural network bounding box, or some other real-time or apriori setting).
+OAK-D, OAK-1, OAK-D-IoT-40, etc. all support continuous video autofocus ('2' below, where the system is constantly autonomously searching for the best focus) and also and :code:`auto` mode which waits to focus until directed by the host, in addition to region-of-interest based focus, where the focus is automatically focused around a region provided to DepthAI (e.g. from a neural network bounding box, or some other real-time or apriori setting).

 - See `here <https://docs.luxonis.com/projects/api/en/latest/samples/14_color_camera_control/#source-code>`__ for an example of switching back/forth between autofocus and manual focus, and commanding specific manual-focus positions.